Bizzabo vs Cvent: A Comprehensive Comparison

 Start with ZoomInfo Lite for free or try the full platform for free for 7 days.

-The best event programs don't choose between a great event platform and great intelligence.
-They use both.
+The best event programs do not choose between a great event platform and great intelligence.
 Bizzabo or Cvent manages the event.
 ZoomInfo makes sure the event generates revenue.

 "It's not just the data itself.
 It's more about the right data at the right time to help us reach out with the right message across that full buyer journey."
 (Chelsea Kenyon, Senior Director of Digital Strategy, Redwood Logistics)